baihacker/pe/libraries_on_win64.md

  * Library order in compiling command: "-lbf -lgmpxx -lflint -lmpfr -lntl -lgmp"

+ * Building script

- * Auto build script (makefile_libbf and makefile_ntl are mentioned in the next section)
+   * makefile_libbf and makefile_ntl are mentioned in the next section

+   * Please extract the source into the directories mentioned in building script

 ```cpp
 #!/bin/bash